-See Joseph Mallord William Turner’s work like never before in this very special exhibition at Tate Liverpool this September, where paintings and sketches will be paired with an immersive sound environment created by Lamin Fofana.
-In Dark Waters, both artists’ work will be revealing something new about the politics of the sea, while heightening the power of each other’s work by engaging multiple senses.
+See Joseph Mallord William Turner’s work like never before in this very special exhibition at Tate Liverpool this autumn, where the artist’s paintings and sketched are paired with an immersive sound environment created by Lamin Fofana.
+In Dark Waters, both artists’ work reveals something new about the politics of the sea, while heightening the power of each other’s work by engaging multiple senses.

-Turner is best known for his dramatic and experimental seascapes created with a focus on the dynamism of the quickly changing subject matter, its colours and energy.
+Turner is best known for his dramatic and experimental seascapes, with particular attention paid to the dynamism of the quickly changing subject matter, its colours and energy.
 His work is undeniably ahead of its time, and now Turner’s genius can be admired once more by new audiences, enhanced by sound.

-Perfectly located in the Royal Albert Dock surrounded by maritime history, this Dark Waters will be a feast for the mind and the senses.
+Perfectly located in the Royal Albert Dock surrounded by maritime history, Dark Waters is a feast for the senses and a powerful conceptual pairing.